-- 1. One term limit to have transcript(s) and test scores on file - 2.
-Temporary, Conditional, and Unconditional Admission - 3.
+- 2. Temporary, Conditional, and Unconditional Admission - 3.
 Availability of faculty for academic advising - 4.
 Prerequisite foundation course requirement - 5.
 Petition for transfer credit once unconditionally admitted - 6.
 Class attendance - 7.
 Petition for an incomplete grade - 8.
 Drop and withdrawal procedures, deadlines, and consequences - 9.
-Student participation in course and program evaluation
+Student participation in course and program evaluation - 10.
+Other